gikonekos/Building-Rescue-Archive/analysis/patch_address_analysis.md

 This suggests either:

+- the patch refers to a different build
-- a typo in the original tips section
+- the original tips contain an error
+- the archived binary already includes a modified value

+# 6 DELTA Detection Patch

+Printed patch:

+    POKE &BB92F,00

+Expected original value:

+    01

+Actual binary value:

+    34

+Result:

+This address does not match the archived binary.

-- a patch intended for a different build
+This strongly suggests that the patch refers to a different version.

 # 7 Gameplay Parameter Patches

-The gameplay patches match the binary.
+The gameplay-related patches match the binary.

 Starting round: